- Academic Affairs

 Coercive measures, such as boycotts and trade embargoes, taken by one or more nations against another guilty of violating international law.

 Countries designated by OFAC as having limited or comprehensive trade sanctions imposed by the United States for reasons of anti-terrorism, nonproliferation, narcotics trafficking, or other reasons.

 A list of individuals and entities, maintained by OFAC, identified as terrorists, international narcotics traffickers, and those engaged in activities related to the proliferation of weapons of mass destruction.
 This list has more than 13,000 entries.

-Select agents and toxins are high consequence agents that pose a severe threat to public health and safety as determined by the Centers for Disease Control and the United States Department of Agriculture.
+Select agents and toxins are high-consequence agents that pose a severe threat to public health and safety as determined by the Centers for Disease Control and the U.S. Department of Agriculture.
 They are controlled under the EAR.

-Information required for the design, development, production, manufacture, assembly, operation, repair, testing, maintenance or modification of defense articles.
-This includes information in the form of blueprints, drawings, photographs, plans, instructions or documentation.
+Information required for the design, development, production, manufacture, assembly, operation, repair, testing, maintenance, or modification of defense articles.
+This includes information in the form of blueprints, drawings, photographs, plans, instructions, or documentation.
 Technical data includes classified information relating to defense articles and defense services, and some software may be considered technical data.
-This definition does not include educational materials and also does not include basic marketing information on function or purpose or general system descriptions of defense articles.
+This definition does not include educational materials and does not include basic marketing information on function or purpose or general system descriptions of defense articles.